Ambani security scare: NIA searches hotel, club in Mumbai, flat in Thane | Law-Order

 Ambani security scare: NIA searches hotel, club in Mumbai, flat in Thane

-The NIA conducted searches at a hotel and a club in south Mumbai and a flat in neighbouring Thane on Thursday in connection with its probe into the case of an explosives-laden SUV found near industrialist Mukesh Ambani's residence and the murder of businessman Mansukh Hiran, an official said.
+The NIA conducted searches at a hotel and a club in south Mumbai and a flat in neighbouring Thane on Thursday in connection with its probe into the Ambani security scare case, and also detained a woman, an alleged associate of main accused Sachin Waze, sources said.

 Customers and staff members of the hotel were asked to vacate the premises, located near the Babulnath temple.